 This is where we put joys and skills together to create a map.
 We identify which joys and strengths overlap with each other–which of them are in some way connected or similar.

 Doing this will bring new insights into your current work-life, and it will shed more light on what do you want in your ideal work-life.
-Connecting joys and skills on an axis creates a quadrant that is split into four sections.
-Look at what you wrote down in the step 4 and find connections.
+Connecting joys and skills on an axis create a quadrant that is split into four sections.
+Look at what you wrote down in step 4 and find connections.

 Use worksheet: Step 5: Detect overlaps